emanuel2718/DarVIM/README.md

 as `ctrl + [` or `jk`, which I know are some famous rebindings of the `Esc` key on Vim.
 Work is beign done to implement this.

 To save or quit a file simply type `:` to enter Ex mode.
+And type any of the
+following:

+	- wq --> Save & Quit
+	- w  --> Save file
+	- q  --> Quit file

 &nbsp;